-Dallas County residents pay $156 per three-hour class — that is $52 per credit hour, or just $624 for a full-semester load of 12 credit hours.
+Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 tuition rates for tuition according to your place of residency.

 Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 Engineering Technology offers a variety of associate degree and certificate options in three specialized tracks:

 Engineering Technology degrees and certificates.

 Are you interested in transferring your Engineering Technology or Engineering associate degree to earn a bachelor’s degree at a four-year institution?
-Please check with a member of the Engineering Technology or Engineering departments to discuss your transfer options.See all of our emphasis degrees and Field of Study degrees.
+Please check with a

-experience, so they can relate to the challenges you’ll face at work.
-Our
+Our experienced Engineering Technology instructors not only have relevant academic degrees but have decades of combined industry experience, so they can relate to the challenges you’ll face at work.

 Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of our

 Engineering Technology courses are generally designed for direct entry into the workforce.

 However, Richland College has several

 Are you earning an associate degree in mechanical engineering?
 Students at the colleges of DCCCD who are earning a transferrable associate degree in mechanical engineering

-A new agreement is in place with participating Texas four-year
+now have more transfer choices.
+A new agreement is in place with participating Texas four-year institutions to seamlessly transfer into a bachelor’s degree program.

-If you plan to earn a bachelor’s degree in engineering or a related field, check with a member of the Engineering Technology or Engineering departments to discuss your transfer options or view degree and certificate options for specific transfer agreements.
+member of the Engineering Technology or Engineering departments to discuss your transfer options or view degree and certificate options for specific transfer agreements.